irelandjoe/xdk-mqtt/documentation/xdk-onboarding.md

 ## 1. Introduction

 This document contains instructions on how to onboard XDK and compile XDK firmware.
+Onboarding is proccess when the XDK is able to send data to cloud.
 It begins with a list of prerequisities and guidelines on how to get the code, compile and onboard XDK.

 ## 2. Prerequisities